 On Aug.
 20, a symposium on the Bates Treaty was held in San Francisco to commemorate its centennial.
 The Philippine-American War Centennial Initiatives (PAWCI) was one of the organizers of the event.

 One hundred years ago, on August 20, 1899, Brigadier General John C. Bates, representing the United States of America and His Highness Sultan Jamal ul-Kiram II of the Sultanate of Sulu signed what has since been known as the Bates Treaty.
 US President McKinley approved the accord two months later.
-The Sultan agreed to acknowledge the sovereignty of the US while the Americans agreed to respect the rights and dignities of the Sultan and the datus, not to interfere with religious matters, protect the Sulu archipelago from foreign waters and even pay the sultan and his privy council monthly salaries.
+The Sultan agreed to acknowledge the sovereignty of the US while the Americans agreed to respect the rights and dignities of the Sultan and the datus, not to interfere with religious matters, protect the Sulu archipelago from foreign invaders and even pay the sultan and his privy council monthly salaries.

 The treaty was a great tactical move by the US.
 It allowed American generals to concentrate their might in Luzon, where the Tagalogs under Aguinaldo were giving them a good fight.
 The US policy of attraction was such a success that the normally combative Taosug datus became complacent.